daniilsorokin/language-identifier/README.md

 Language identification method
 ------------------------------

-The language identification method is base on the article by Cavnar and Trankle (1994) with the modifications proposed in Baldwin and Lui (2010) and Lui and Baldwin (2011).
+The language identification method is based on the article by Cavnar and Trankle (1994) with the some modifications proposed in Baldwin and Lui (2010) and Lui and Baldwin (2011).

 The language identification task is viewed as a supervised classification problem: an algorithm has to assign a language label to a document based on the previous observations.
 The implemented method uses the statistics about the bigrams to identify the language of a document.
-Baldwin and Lui (2010) test different ngrams for this task and show that the bigrams is a good first choice for this task.
+Baldwin and Lui (2010) test different ngrams for this task and show that the bigrams is a good first choice.

-The language identifier implements two approaches: a simple nearest prototype approach (NP) and an approach that uses linear SVMs (Liblinear).
+The language identifier tool implements two approaches: a simple nearest prototype approach (NP) and an approach that uses linear SVMs (Liblinear).

 The NP classifier constructs language prototypes for each language it encounters